Seedance 2.0 API: The Practical Path for Indie Filmmakers

 Instead of starting with a raw request body, you start with a project.
 Then you organize the work into production assets, sequences, scenes, shots, generated takes, and dailies.
 A shot plan can include duration, aspect ratio, resolution, camera language, movement, lighting, negative constraints, frame anchors, reference videos, and prompt references to project assets.

-Current Lotix video generation support is centered on Seedance 2.0 and Seedance 2.0 Fast.
+Inside that workflow, video generation support centers on Seedance 2.0 and Seedance 2.0 Fast.
 Generated clips become takes attached to their shot plans, references, model/settings snapshots, and review state.
 Your team can reject a take, mark it maybe, select it, approve it, regenerate it, or use it as the basis for another pass.

 That’s the production layer the API doesn’t give you by itself.